 The experiment module offers a schema and utilities for succinctly expressing commonly used applications and algorithms in near-term quantum programming.
-A TomographyExperiment is intended to be consumed by the QuantumComputer.experiment method.
+An Experiment object is intended to be consumed by the QuantumComputer.experiment method.

 NOTE: When working with the experiment method, the following declared memory labels are reserved: